sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--feedback`: provide feedback about this command by opening up a GitHub discussion

+### sg generate bazel

+Run the bazel target //dev:write_all_generated.

+Flags:

+* `--feedback`: provide feedback about this command by opening up a GitHub discussion

 ## sg db

 Interact with local Sourcegraph databases for development.